 - Simon Anstey (b 1816 Iddesleigh)

 - John Charles Anstey (b 1860 Iddesleigh)

 The Iddesleigh Ansteys of Devon are a sub-branch of the Tiverton Ansteys, hence they form part of the South West Peninsula Anstey pedigree.
 Much work was performed by my great granduncle Thomas John Anstey (Tom) into this sub-branch, culminating in two wonderful Iddesleigh pedigrees drawn into his Black Book in c1914.

 The first Iddesleigh pedigree was constructed by Tom together with Rev. Martin Anstey of the Tiverton Ansteys in 1911 and it begins with Bartholomew Anstey (b 1779 in Iddesleigh).
-The second Iddesleigh pedigree, which Tom constructed with William Jones Anstey (a member of the Iddesleigh Ansteys) in June 1912, begins with Bartholomew Anstey‘s son Simon Anstey.
+The second Iddesleigh pedigree, which Tom constructed with William Jones Anstey (see below) in June 1912, begins with Bartholomew Anstey‘s son Simon Anstey.
 Both pedigrees contain much useful information written by Tom regarding each individual.

 [Important Note: There was a family of ‘Anstis‘ who moved to Iddesleigh from Ashreigney in the early 1700s, headed by John Anstis who married Grace in Iddesleigh in 1717 and had four ‘Anstis’ children in c1720 in Iddesleigh – this family is nothing whatsoever to do with the Anstey story]